joetjo/jopLauncher/README.md

   been excluded ( it has to be removed from internal monitored process of processMgr )
   |--> sometime playing game is not detected -> on refresh make sur to "reset" monitoredid of removed process
 - on new game detection add it in the history list to allow edit properties without restarting the game
+- GUI frozen when using the usual window cross.

+Enhancements:

 - ui preference ( use GHSetup ) :  .SbSGL.json in home dir

 tests: